Battle of Grigoriopolis: Background

 Mansur was invited by the Kabardian princes to discuss further actions against the Russian Empire.
 According to the report of Major Zhiltsov, Mansur accepted the invitation and travelled to Kabardia on 26 July 1785.
-Immedietly, Grigoriopolis was reinforced with a battalion of musketeers.
+Immediately, Grigoriopolis was reinforced with a battalion of musketeers.
 Fyodor Apraksin was ordered to go to the Malka River to prevent the Chechens from uniting with the Kabardians.
 In his report, the major wrote that on 26 July, the prince of Lesser Kabardia Zhembulat rode up to him and reported that "Sheikh Mansur, with his villainous crowd, intends to attack Grigoriopolis in the near future."
 To more accurately verify this, Zhiltsov immediately sent him to Kabardia.
 Upon his return, he reported that Prince Dol and Uzden Berd Khaptsug with their subordinates had gone to Mansur and that they were going to take part in Mansur’s campaign against Grigoriopolis.

 At the very end of July, Prince Zhembulat came to the fortification for the second time and reported that Mansur and a detachment of Chechens had already entered Little Kabarda and were located in the Dolovaya Mosque, which was located on a hill.
 Then Mansur went to the house of Prince Dol, and from there he sent a man for princes Kelemet, Kaituk and other rulers, including prince Zhembulat.
 Upon the arrival of the invitees, Sheikh Mansur began to persuade them to join him.